 There are three great pubs within a short walk of the site.
 The Treffrey Tavern is part of a Premier Inn complex, while The Quintrell Inn and The Two Clomes are excellent pubs that also offer menus largely made up of locally sourced foods.

-There are two games rooms at Trethiggey Holiday Park with entertainment options for the whole family, with pool tables, amusement arcade machines, TVs and more.
-Guests not wanting to venture off the site will find a beautiful fishing pond, which is perfect for spending a day relaxing with the family or others staying at the park.
+There are two games rooms at Trethiggey Holiday Park with entertainment options for the whole family, with pool tables, amusement arcade machines, Guests not wanting to venture off the site will find a beautiful fishing pond, which is perfect for spending a day relaxing with the family or others staying at the park.

 This campsite has a signposted nature walk that enables guests to learn about the animal and plant life that is found around the site.
 Many animals, including badgers, rabbits and several bird species call Trethiggey Holiday Park home and can be spotted throughout the year.